Recent Tornado and Hail Damage in Palo Pinto County - Dallas - 1

-On the night of May 18 (Sunday), a tornado occurred in Palo Pinto County, west of Fort Worth, causing significant damage in the Gordon and Santo areas.
+On the night of May 18 (Sunday), a tornado occurred in Palo Pinto County, west of Fort Worth, causing significant damage to the areas of Gordon and Santo.
 As a result, Gordon ISD and Santo ISD temporarily closed schools.
 Additionally, near I-20, an 18-wheeler overturned, and utility poles and billboards were damaged, disrupting traffic and power supply.

 On the same night, strong rain and lightning in the Denton and Flower Mound areas resulted in power outages and structural damage.
-Funnel clouds and large hail were reported in several areas, with some hail reaching 3 inches (about 7.6 cm) in diameter.
+Funnel clouds and large hail were reported in several areas, with some hail measuring up to 3 inches (about 7.6 cm) in diameter.

 Weather Outlook and Warnings for May 19

-From this afternoon to evening, the Dallas-Fort Worth Metroplex is forecasted to experience severe weather with an "Enhanced Risk" level 3.
-Strong thunderstorms, large hail, high winds, and tornadoes are likely, especially between 4 PM and 10 PM.
+From this afternoon into the evening, the Dallas-Fort Worth Metroplex is forecasted to experience severe weather with an "Enhanced Risk" level 3.
+Strong thunderstorms, large hail, high winds, and the possibility of tornadoes are particularly likely between 4 PM and 10 PM.
 National Weather Service

 The weather service recommends the following precautions:

-• Receive Weather Alerts: Check real-time alerts via mobile notifications, NOAA radio, and local news.
+• Receive Weather Alerts: Check real-time alerts through mobile notifications, NOAA radio, and local news.

-• Establish an Evacuation Plan: Identify safe evacuation locations at home or work and plan with your family.
+• Establish an Evacuation Plan: Identify safe evacuation locations at home or work, and create a plan with your family.

-• Avoid Driving: Avoid driving during severe weather and limit outings if possible.
+• Avoid Driving: Avoid driving if possible during severe weather, and limit outings.

 • Prepare an Emergency Kit: Prepare an emergency kit that includes a flashlight, batteries, first aid supplies, and drinking water.